firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=ydxerpxkpcfqjaybcssw&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Tue May 26 09:37:32 UTC 2015.
+The last time downloaded was found to be dated: Wed May 27 09:29:59 UTC 2015.

 The ipset `ib_bluetack_level1` has **215693** entries, **765044590** unique IPs.